 I have 20 years of experience in the mental health field working within children's aid societies, hospital, residential, school, and community settings.
 Since 2006, I have provided individual, family, and group therapy within the First Nation/ Inuit/ Metis community of Toronto.
-I am a registered therapist with Indigenous Services Canada and spend one week per month flying into a remote Northern reserve to provide therapy (although currently I am seeing these clients virtually).
+I am a registered therapist with Indigenous Services Canada and previously spent one week per month flying into a remote Northern reserve to provide therapy.
 I also see clients referred through 2-Spirited People of the 1st Nations.
 I am also a service provider for Victim Services Toronto and for the Internet Child Exploitation (ICE) program with BOOST Child and Youth Advocacy Centre.

 I provide therapy for children and adolescents with issues including: complex/ developmental/ intergenerational trauma; family violence; attachment issues; grief and loss; separation and divorce; anxiety and phobias; depression and mood disorders; suicide prevention; self-harm; abuse (physical, emotional, sexual, and neglect); social skills/ relationship issues; self-esteem/ self-worth; identity (gender, sexual, cultural, life stage); eating issues; adoption/ foster experiences; bullying; and addictions.

 I am experienced in working with foster and adoptive children and their biological and adoptive families in both child welfare and in a counselling capacity.

 I am also passionate about providing support and consulting with caregivers as well as strengthening attachments and relationships in the family system.

 But Who Am I?

 Aside from my clinical work, I enjoy salsa dancing (and many other dances!), yoga, nature walks with my dog, gardening, creating artwork, visiting art galleries, festivals, and watching documentaries and movies.